Friday Q&A: How do I improve digestion?

 Take 3-5 deep, long breaths before eating.
 This triggers our body to go into our parasympathetic nervous system – which oversees digestion – instead of kicking it in our sympathetic nervous system, where most of us spend a lot of time.
 Sympathetic nervous system + eating ≠ good digestion.

 Most of us need a little help beyond those basics, so onto the savior: digestive enzymes!
 If you are over 30, start taking them now.
 Use a quality supplement – you may have to try a couple of different brands to see what works for you.
-As long as you don’t suffer from acid reflux, I highly recommend getting ones that include Betaine HCl to help with your natural stomach acid production, and as long as you aren’t vegetarian, ones that contain ox bile extract.
-The best affordable brand I’ve found (and use personally) is NOW Super Enzymes, (vegetarian option without the ox bile or HCl is NOW Plant enzymes) though other quality supplement brands include Designs for Health, Metagenics, and Standard Process.
-Take them before EVERY meal, not just once a day.
+As long as you don’t suffer from acid reflux, I highly recommend getting ones that include Betaine HCl to help with your natural stomach acid production.
+Pure Encapsulations Digestive Enzymes Ultra w/Betaine HCl can be a good place to begin, though other quality supplement brands include Designs for Health, Metagenics, and Standard Process.
+Take them before or during EVERY meal, not just once a day.

 Also, probiotics.
 Yes, probiotics.
 Did I mention probiotics?
 In food form such as sauerkraut, kefir (watch out for the sugar!), miso, kimchi, tempeh, kombucha, other non-alcoholic fermented beverages.
 Also, most people honestly need it in supplement form, too.
 Try foods first, and if that doesn’t improve things enough, add a probiotic supplement (especially if you’ve taken antibiotics in the last two year and didn’t follow it up with a round of heavy duty probiotics).
-I’m a big fan of Renew Life’s Ultimate Flora probiotic for women; there’s also a men’s version.
+Generally, Megasporebiotic is a safe probiotic to start with.

 Finally, but NOT least important, reduce your stress levels.
 They have a HUGE impact on your digestion.